Skip to main content

 assert isinstance(result, str)

-# Test passes either way - just informational
+# Test passes either way -- just reports which backend is active

 def test_performance(self):